 - 1. SLO-1 PROTEINS: Have a basic understanding of structural and molecular basis of proteins.
-Become familiar with protein DBs and how they can be used to solve bioinformatics problems. - SLO-2 COMPUTATIONAL ALGORITHMS: Know how to design, build, and implement Genetic Algorithms and HMMs work, and how they along with various web-based portals can be used to help carry out gene finding and protein fold analysis. - 3.
-SLO-3 FUNCTIONAL GENOMICS: Become familiar with the methods of how to go forward from genes to phenotype, and from phenotype to gene within the context of disease identification and potential cures. - 4.
-SLO-4 PHARMACOLOGY & DRUG DEVELOPMENT: Become familiar with the theory and practice of pharmacology and drug development.
+Become familiar with protein DBs and how they can be used to solve bioinformatics problems. - 2.
+SLO-2 COMPUTATIONAL ALGORITHMS: Know how to design, build, and implement Genetic Algorithms, and HMMs solutions to biological problems using Python, and how they can be used along with various web-based portals can be used to help carry out gene finding and protein fold analysis. - 3.
+SLO-3 EPIGENETICS: Learn the problems and issues covered by epigenetics.
+The types of epigenetic modifications, such as DNA methylation, histone, nucleosome position, and RNA regulation will be covered.
+The mechanism to carry out modifications, such as covalent modifications, RNAi, prions and structural inheritance will also be covered.